nforgeio/cadence-samples/README.md

 docker rm --force cadence-dev
 ```

-Note that it takes Cadence and Cassandra a few seconds to initialize.
+Note that it takes Cadence and Cassandra a several seconds to initialize.
 Once Cadence has started, you can view its portal via: [http://localhost:8088](http://localhost:8088)

 ## CadenceFixture: Easy Cadence unit testing